-NEW IN CONTINUUM 2021.5, the BCC+ Beauty Studio filter optimizes the original Beauty Studio filter for Final Cut Pro and Motion to allow you to easily apply digital make-up.
+NEW IN CONTINUUM 2021.5 for Final Cut Pro/Motion and new in CONTINUUM 2022 for other hosts, the BCC+ Beauty Studio filter optimizes the original Beauty Studio filter to allow you to easily apply digital make-up.
 Automatically eliminate wrinkles, pores, and unwanted blemishes to make sure your talent is ready for their close-ups.

 Quite often, in these days of cameras equipped with ultra sharp lenses and highly sensitive light sensors, we’re seeing more detail than ever before in images on screen.
 Akin to digital make-up, the BCC+ Beauty Studio filter was designed to automate the process of eliminating wrinkles, pores and other undesirable blemishes from the skin-tones in a close up shot of a person’s face.